 Afterward, however, Bridgeport, like so many other towns across the country, suffered during the harsh years of the Great Depression.

-In 1933, a new Pony Bridge was built across the Canadian River downriver from Bridgeport and the next year, Route 66 was realigned directly from El Reno to Hydro, bypassing Calumet, Geary, and Bridgeport.
+In 1933, a new Pony Bridge was built across the Canadian River downriver from Bridgeport.
+Route 66 was realigned directly from El Reno to Hydro the following year, bypassing Calumet, Geary, and Bridgeport.
 Immediately, the Bridgeport began to falter, though the Key Bridge survived for another 12 years, meeting the needs of local traffic before a grass fire in 1948 rendered it unusable.
 The bridge was dismantled in 1952 and sold for scrap.

-Today, Bridgeport still holds a small population but it consists of mostly abandoned homes.
-There are no open businesses but there is still an active First United Methodist Church that was built in 1907.
+Today, Bridgeport still holds a small population, but it consists of mostly abandoned homes.
+There are no open businesses, but there is still an active First United Methodist Church built in 1907.
 Unlike most of the buildings in town, the church is in very good condition.

-The old post office building still stands on the east side of Market St. between Wichita Ave. and W. Broadway, but amazingly no other business buildings continue to stand.
+The old post office building still stands on the east side of Market St. between Wichita Ave. and W. Broadway, but no other business buildings remain.
 The depot has been removed, and spurs of the railroad tracks are covered by sand and grass.

 Former U.S. Route 66 is 0.5 miles to the south of the town, and Interstate 40 runs one-half mile further south.
 The closest access is two miles to the east at Exit 101.

 Returning to Route 66, the highway continues west to Hydro, Oklahoma.
 This section of the old road, surfaced with concrete, is listed on the National Register of Historic Places.